 Red wines

-- Merlot : it represents 2/3 of the red production and offers rather supple tannins, a beautiful fruitiness (cherry, blackberry, blackcurrant) and gives a soft and charming texture to the wine.
+- Merlot : it represents 2/3 of the production in red and offers rather supple tannins, a beautiful fruitiness (cherry, blackberry, blackcurrant) and gives a soft and charming texture to the wine.

 - Cabernet Sauvignon : it is the second most present grape variety in Bordeaux.
 This one gives wines with powerful tannins, having a beautiful structure and offering fruity notes (blackcurrant, plum) and spicy notes (pepper).

 The characteristics of these three varieties being very complementary, they are regularly blended to produce the red wines of the region.
-However, it is entirely possible for local winemakers to produce single-varietal cuvées.
+However, it is entirely possible for local winemakers to produce single-varietal wines.

 Other red grape varieties obviously exist in Bordeaux, such as Malbec or Petit Verdot.
-Nevertheless, these do not carry much weight compared to the three giants.
+Nevertheless, these do not weigh much against the three giants.

 White winess